aristanetworks/avd-workshops/workshops/git.md

 Now these files are committed to your local repository.

-Check status one more time.
+Check the status one more time.

 ``` bash
 On branch main
 nothing to commit, working tree clean
 ```

-You have successfully made your first historical marker in your repo.
+You have successfully stamped history in your repo.
 Check the log to see what is there.

 ``` bash
 git log
 ```

 ???+ note
-    Press `q` to quit from viewing the log.
+    Press `q` to quit viewing the log.

 ### **Create a branch**